-We are looking for MSc or PhD students to start in 2024/2025.
-Students with interests in evolutionary genetics, ecology, forestry and conservation management are encouraged to apply.
-The position will be based in Vancouver, British Columbia.
+Students and researchers with interests in evolutionary genetics, ecology, forestry and their intersection with conservation management are encouraged to apply.
+All positions will be based in Vancouver, British Columbia.

 Students will be trained in evolutionary/ecological genetics, statistical analysis and scientific programming.
 While experience in these areas would be beneficial, enthusiasm and interest are most important at this stage.
 Those who identify as members of under-represented groups are strongly encouraged to apply.